-- 4.1.4.1 The design for the installation of new Spring-loaded Points shall incorporate the Prazska series mechanism. - 4.1.4.2 The design for the installation of new spring-loaded points shall incorporate Signal Lanterns that comply with the Yarra Trams' "Tram Signal Lantern Standard" SIG 001-1.0-2017. - 4.1.4.3 All track and stud marks incorporated with the design and installation of new Spring-loaded Points shall comply with Section 4.5 Track and Stud Marks of this Standard.
+- 4.1.4.2 The design for the installation of new spring-loaded points shall incorporate Signal Lanterns that comply with the Yarra Trams' "Tram Signal Lantern Standard" SIG 001-1.0-2017. - 4.1.4.3 All track and stud marks incorporated with the design and installation of new Spring-loaded Points shall comply with Section 4.5 Track and Stud Marks of this Standard.